 The following sections describe the methods that PingAccess uses to control access and perform system functions.
-You can find more information on how you can use PingAccess in:
+For more information on how you can use PingAccess, see:

 - Configuring and Customizing PingAccess

 - Reference Guides

 - PingAccess User Interface Reference Guide

 The main functionality of PingAccess enables you to protect an application or application programming interface (API).
 You can: